MIIS: A Markdown File-based CMS for IIS and Azure

 - Easy support for custom templating and navigation for the served files.
 You can create a CMS (Content Management System) directly from Markdown files in no time!

-- Super-flexible and easy template creation, with "includes" support
+- Super-flexible and easy template creation, with inheritance, "includes", components, and all the power of Liquid Markup.

 - Custom properties that can be used in any file